-Other than improving your muscle function and energy levels (and avoiding all of the negative side effects mentioned above), magnesium keeps your skin looking glowy, says Joshua Zeichner, M.D., director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
-“Magnesium is necessary for maintenance of a healthy skin barrier, and has been shown to help fight off dry, damaged skin.”
+Other than improving your muscle function and energy levels (and avoiding all of the negative side effects mentioned above), magnesium keeps your skin looking glowing, says Joshua Zeichner, M.D., director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
+“Magnesium is necessary for the maintenance of a healthy skin barrier, and has been shown to help fight off dry, damaged skin.”

 How to Get It More